-To support your daughter with here choices there will be a virtual Year 8 Options Evening where there will be pre-recorded videos for all the option subjects available.
-These will be available on the school website from 20th April.
-There will also be an Options subject fair on Thursday 28th April so students can discuss option choices with a member of each department.
+Therefore, in order to provide the fullest information possible, there will be a virtual Year 8 Options Evening where there will be pre-recorded videos for all the option subjects available.
+These will be available on the school website from 29th April 2021.
+There will be an opportunity to seek further advice if necessary, from a member of the Year 8 team.